yiransheng/basic_rs/docs/IR.md

 Program AST is traversed in a `DFS` order, each line of statement is considered as a node in CFG graph, and assigned a label and function id.`GOTO` and `IF` statements adds branches (edges) in the obvious manner.
 The target line of `GOTO` and `IF` gets marked with a new label.

 In this stage, `FOR` and `NEXT` are considered non-branching statements, and do not add back edges to the CFG.
-Each `GOSUB` target gets marked as a new function, and any reachable line for entry is marked as the same function id, traversal stops when encountering a `RETURN` statement.
+Each `GOSUB` target gets marked as a new function, and any reachable line from entry is marked with the same function id, traversal stops when encountering a `RETURN` statement.

 ### Step 2: Global Defs